SFU-CMPT-201/.github/profile/README.md

 * Use the password from the VM window to log in on the terminal.
 * If you enter `ls`, you should see two files (`start_here.sh` and `units`).
 * Enter `./start_here.sh` and read through.
 It will show you what to do.
+* When you want to stop using the VM, make sure that you properly shut it down by entering `sudo poweroff`. **Do not** just close the VM window since it will corrupt the VM.
+  (You can also use `sudo reboot` to reboot the VM.)